ThummeTo/FMI.jl/docs/src/index.md

 - more examples
 - support for ```getFMUState``` and ```setFMUState```
 - FMI 3.0 and SSP 1.0 support
-- ...

 ## What Platforms are supported?
-FMI.jl is tested under Julia 1.5.4 on Windows.
+FMI.jl is tested under Julia 1.5.4 on Windows and Linux.

 ## Interested in Hybrid Modelling in Julia using FMUs?
 See [FMIFlux.jl](https://github.com/ThummeTo/FMIFlux.jl).